 More often than not, customers won’t be in a position to purchase exactly when you contact them.
 They might be laying down on the couch, busy out with their friends, or maybe they are shopping online but they’re busy buying groceries.
 But “BEEP”, they get your text message anyways.
 And sure, it’s interesting and a great deal but they’re not ready to buy right then and there, so you don’t get the sale.

 Situations like these make it vital to set up action-based messaging.
-Using triggers like browser and cart abandonment are great examples and I’d recommend starting there.
+Using triggers like browser and cart abandonment are great examples for text marketing.
+I’d recommend starting there.
 But I also have a less common segment to add to your strategy: wishlist buyers.

-These days, most eCommerce sites offer wishlists or allow customers to leave their cart full and exit the site.
+Currently, most ecommerce sites offer wishlists or allow customers to leave their cart full and exit the site.
 This means that when they return, their products are still waiting saved as a form of wishlist.
-You can create a new SMS flow for this list, automatically targeting customers with high intent, using products they have already shown interest in.
+You can create SMS automations for this list, targeting customers with high intent and using products they have already shown interest in.

 Tip 2: Personalization for eCommerce